OscarS05/OscarS05/README.md

 <h1 align="center">Hi there! 👋 I'm Oscar Santiago Monsalve Labrador</h1>

 <p align="center">
-  <strong>Backend Developer focused on Node.js</strong>
+  <strong>Software developer with a focus on backend</strong>
 </p>

 ---

 ### 🧑‍💻 About Me

-I'm a backend developer specialized in building robust and maintainable RESTful APIs with GraphQL using Node.js and Express.
-I apply Clean Architecture principles to create maintainable systems.
-I’m currently finishing my Software Analysis and Development degree at **SENA**.
+I'm a backend software developer with expertise in application analysis, design, development, testing, and deployment.
+I'm proficient in creating robust and maintainable RESTful APIs with GraphQL using Node.js, Express, and NestJS.
+I apply the principles of Clean Architecture.
+I'm currently completing my bachelor's degree in Software Analysis and Development at SENA.

 I've built APIs for collaborative project management, livestock control, and a microservices-based social network.
 I'm passionate about software architecture, performance, security, and writing clean, understandable code.